cirosantilli/python-cheat/multifile/README.md

-Illustrates concepts which can only be demonstrated on multi python file projects, such as
+Illustrates concepts which can only be demonstrated on multi python file projects, such as:

 - imports
 - modules
-- execfile
+- `execfile`

 Some of the files contain test only stuff but no info.
 The most informative files are:

-- main.py
+- `main.py`
-- a.py
+- `a.py`

 All the tests are run by running `main.py`.